MRC Tas volunteers are passionate and committed people who make invaluable contributions to the work of the organisation.

 Volunteering with the Humanitarian Settlement Program

-The Humanitarian Settlement Program (HPS) provides support for families and individuals from a humanitarian background with their settlement needs in Tasmania.
+The Humanitarian Settlement Program (HSP) provides support for families and individuals from a humanitarian background with their settlement needs in Tasmania.

 Volunteers offer practical guidance and assistance with a variety of everyday activities.